d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 $$\operatorname{tanh}(x) = \frac{1 - \exp(-2x)}{1 + \exp(-2x)}.$$

 We plot the tanh function below.
-Note that as the input nears 0, the tanh function approaches a linear transformation.
+Note that as input nears 0, the tanh function approaches a linear transformation.
 Although the shape of the function is similar to that of the sigmoid function, the tanh function exhibits point symmetry about the origin of the coordinate system :cite:`Kalman.Kwasny.1992`.

 ```{.python .input}
 %%tab mxnet